 Rarely, PTLDS can cause organ damage.
 The heart may beat irregularly or too slowly.
-The lungs can also be affected.

 Lyme disease itself doesn't make people depressed.
 But coping with symptoms that persist long after treatment ends can be hard.
 That can cause stress, anxiety, and depression.
 Talking to a counselor may give needed extra support through this stressful time.

 When Lyme disease symptoms don’t go away after treatment ends, sometimes another round of antibiotics is given.
 Studies show little difference between those who got extra drugs compared to those who didn't.